 The taxonomic composition of the microbial communities in the samples

-Gene-Trac® testing is used to quantify key microorganisms and to determine microbial community composition for the assessment of bioremediation potential and to monitor enhanced bioremediation performance by quantifying and characterizing microorganisms in groundwater and soil/sediment from contaminated sites.
+Gene-Trac® testing is used to quantify key microorganisms and functional genes for the assessment of bioremediation potential and to monitor enhanced bioremediation performance.
+Several tests are available for quantifying and characterizing microorganisms and their respective functional genes in groundwater and soil/sediment from contaminated sites.

 Use Gene-Trac® Testing to:

 - Determine if suitable microorganisms are present for MNA remedies.

 - Predict the effectiveness of biostimulation before the addition of electron donor.

 - Determine the impact of site amendments including, electron donors/acceptors.

 - Predict if intermediates such as cDCE or vinyl chloride are likely to accumulate.

 - Characterize microbial community spatial and temporal variability.